iyanataylor1/Custom-Linux-Shell/README.md

 # Custom-Linux-Shell
+Operating Systems group project

 Our Custom Shell Project is a user-centric program designed to mirror the functionality of standard Unix/Linux shells while being simple and practical.
-It’s developed in C for a Linux environment and this shell supports essential file system operations to manipulate files and directories, environment variable handling is also included.
+It’s developed in C for a Linux environment, and this shell supports essential file system operations to manipulate files and directories; environment variable handling is also included.
 Key features include creating, renaming, and deleting files, making, changing and removing directories, managing file permissions, and setting and retrieving environment variables.
 The shell also includes a helpful command reference menu (help) for user guidance and employs robust error handling to manage